Published on February 19th, 2014 | by admin0

 It recently emerged that the Texan superstar is an avid collector of Jane Austen related items but a ‘Bring the Ring Home’ campaign undertaken by the museum in fact saved the ring from leaving the UK after they were inundated with donations which denied the singer claiming the valuable item after all.
 Illustrating the modern day significance of the world renowned novelist, Jane Austen remains one of English literature’s most celebrated authors.

-Indeed in a poll in 2013 of teacher’s favourite books compiled by the Times Educational Supplement (TES), Jane Austen’s Pride and Prejudice actually topped the list of novels.
+Indeed in a poll in 2013 of teacher’s favourite books compiled by the Times Educational Supplement (TES), Austen’s Pride and Prejudice actually topped the list of novels.
 Last year actually marked 200 years since the book was published and the bicentenary of Pride and Prejudice was marked by a whole host of Jane Austen-related events and merchandise, including stamp cards and a presentation pack which are only available to purchase from the Post Office Shop until this Friday 21st February.

 Amongst the celebrations to mark the anniversary, a ‘readathon’ took place in Bath when experts, writers and fans read Pride and Prejudice from cover to cover hooking up with Jane Austen societies worldwide via a 12-hour internet broadcast.